 - Disk Defrag Utility - interfaces with standard and third-party tools, bypasses SSDs.

 - Local Backup - copies common user files such as favorites, shortcuts, templates, and printer configuration settings to an alternate location to allow rapid recovery in the event of corruption or accidental deletion.

-- Check Disk - Performs a SMART analysis of all volumes and reports predictive failures, then runs a CHKDKS to check for errors.
+- Check Disk - Performs a SMART analysis of all volumes and reports predictive failures, then runs a CHKDSK to check for errors.
 If errors are reported, the user is notified and a full CHKDSK with repair and reboot is scheduled to attempt an automatic remediation.

 - Reboot - notifies the user, requests permission, and then reboots the system on a specific schedule.

 - Uptime Check - notifies the user if the agent uptime exceeds a specific threshold and recommends that the system be restarted.
 After reaching a second uptime threshold, generates an alert so the MSP can take appropriate action.

 - Schedule Task - allows maintenance to precisely schedule tasks using the built-in Task Scheduler.

 - Display Message - allows the MSP to display messages and reminders to the end-user via an MSP-branded interface.